sharetribe/flex-docs/src/docs/operator-guides/introducing-pages/index.md

 Pages add the ability to build, edit, and manage your marketplace’s static content pages directly from Console.
 Static content pages like a Landing page or About page can now be modified without developer input.
 Pages’ deployment workflow lets you create and review content changes in development mode before making them available in your live marketplace.

-PAGES VIDEO
+PAGESVIDEOPAGESVIDEOPAGESVIDEOPAGESVIDEOPAGESVIDEO

-# What you can do with Pages
+## What you can do with Pages

 Pages lets you create and edit content pages without code in Flex.
 On your marketplace, static content pages are pages featuring content created by you, the marketplace operator.
 Landing pages, “About” pages, FAQs or blog posts are all examples of static content pages.